Save the Date for the 22nd Annual Occupational Therapy Graduate Research Symposium on Monday, April 20, 2026.

 Honors in the Discipline

-The purpose of Honors in the Discipline is to recognize outstanding college seniors majoring in Occupational Therapy and to provide an advanced learning experience for highly motivated students.
+The purpose of Honors in the Discipline is to recognize outstanding undergraduate students majoring in Occupational Therapy and to provide an advanced learning experience for highly motivated students.
 This learning experience allows you to explore an area of interest via a supervised independent project.
 Honors are recorded on your transcript and in the commencement program.
 Students who complete honors in the discipline present their work at the College’s Scholarship & Creative Arts Day.
 Some students may also present their projects at state, national, and international occupational therapy conferences!

 Graduate Projects